 Section 1: The American Agricultural Editors’ Association (also known as AAEA) is a not-for-profit corporation, authorized by Articles of Incorporation filed with the Secretary of State of Illinois.

-Section 2: The location and the address of the principal office of the Association shall be the business address of the Executive Director or management company, or the equivalent, of the Association, or at such other location and address as may be designated by the Board of Directors.
+Section 2: The location and the address of the principal office of the Association shall be the business address of the Executive Director of the Association, or at such other location and address as may be designated by the Board of Directors.

 ARTICLE II.
 PURPOSES

 Section 1: The purpose of the Association shall be to serve agricultural editors, writers, photographers and other communications professionals who qualify for membership by ensuring an open exchange of ideas and fostering professional excellence.